Posts Tagged ‘Bobby Pesavento’

 READ MORE >>

-Against Oklahoma State, Colorado continued what was becoming an agonizing pattern for the 2001 season: play well early; let the opposition control the game for a significant portion of the mid-section of the game; then finish with a flourish.
-It worked against Kansas, Kansas State, Texas A&M, and now was a successful formula against the Cowboys.
+— October 27th – at Oklahoma State No. 25 Colorado 22, Oklahoma State 19 — Against Oklahoma State, Colorado continued what was becoming an agonizing pattern for the 2001 season: play well early; let the opposition control the game for a significant portion of the mid-section of the game; then finish with a flourish.
+The formula had worked well against Kansas, Kansas State, Texas A&M, and now was a successful formula against the Cowboys.
 The net result was a hard-fought 22-19 win in Stillwater.
+On CU’s opening …

 READ MORE >>